FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/contract_develop/c++_contract/use_kv_precompiled.md

 }
 ```

-### 3. WBC-The Liquid contract uses the KVTable interface
+### 3. The WBC-Liquid contract uses the KVTable interface

 #### 3.1 Declaring the KVTable interface

-at WBC-Declare the interface of the KVTable before using the interface in the Liquid contract。
+Declare the KVTable interface before using it in the WBC-Liquid contract。

 ```rust
 #![cfg_attr(not(feature = "std"), no_std)]